The first email that you send to your new customer pretty much sets the tone for the rest of your email marketing campaign.

-As I said, it’s very important to maintain the momentum, and you cannot do that by imposing complex tasks that take too long to complete.
+As I said, it’s very important to maintain momentum, and you cannot do that by imposing complex tasks that take too long to complete.
 Instead, focus your ‘Call-to-Action’ tasks on events that the user would find interesting, and the ones which he’s much more likely to pursue.

-4. Reward Them
+4. Reward them